The ideal week for Larks, Owls, and Third Birds

 Design your ideal week based on your energy

 Our ideal week should have several discrete parts, including deep work, rituals, creative outputs, and recovery.
-When we break our days up into segments in our calendar, it helps us see where our time should be spent at each time and also provides reassurance that the schedule is manageable and realistic.
-When we ignore these some of these parts and instead try to tackle deep work all day, we start to burnout and performance declines.
+When we break our days up into segments in our calendar, it helps us see where our time should be spent and also provides reassurance that the schedule is manageable and realistic.
+When we ignore these other components and only focus on deep work, we start to burnout and performance declines.

 When building your ideal week, we recommend considering four types of time blocks: